Get

 Why Doesn’t My Cat Like Catnip?
 Vet-Verified Information

-Every cat owner believes that cats are “supposed” to love catnip, but what if your cat doesn’t seem to care for it?
+Every cat owner believes cats are “supposed” to love catnip, but what if your cat doesn’t seem to care for it?
 Is there something wrong with your cat?
 Fortunately, there’s no need to worry.
 Some cats are simply not attracted to catnip.
 Let’s explore why your cat might not like catnip and why it isn’t something to worry about.

 What Is Catnip?